MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-get-started.md

 ## Runtime Policies

-The the operationalization feature supports a wide range of runtime policies that affect many aspects of the server runtime environment.
+The operationalization feature supports a wide range of runtime policies that affect many aspects of the server runtime environment.
 As an administrator, you can select the preferred policies that best reflect the needs of your user community.

 ### General